 - No restraint (integrating gyro).

-- Supplied with torquers for correction or measurement purposes.
+- Supplied with torques for correction or measurement purposes.

 Gyro Survey Tool Types In Oil & Gas Wells

 The conventional gyro or free gyro has been around since the 1930s.
 It obtains the azimuth of the wellbore from a spinning gyro.
 It only determines the direction of the wellbore and does not determine the inclination.
 The inclination angle is usually obtained with accelerometers.
-The film-based, single-shot gyro uses a pendulum suspended above a compass card (attached to the outer gimbal axis) to obtain inclination.
-A conventional gyro has a spinning mass that usually turns at 20,000 to 40,000 rpm (some turn even faster).
-The gyro will stay in its fixed position as long as no external forces act on it and the mass is supported at its exact center of gravity.
-Unfortunately, it is not possible to support the mass at its exact center of gravity, and external forces do act on the gyro.
+The film-based, single-shot gyro uses a pendulum suspended above a compass card (attached to the outer gimbal axis) to get the inclination.
+A conventional gyro has a spinning mass usually turns at 20,000 to 40,000 rpm (some turn even faster).
+The gyro will stay fixed if no external forces act on it and the mass is supported at its exact center of gravity.
+Unfortunately, it is not possible to keep the mass at its precise center of gravity, and external forces do act on the gyro.
 Therefore, the gyro will drift with time.
 Figure 7 is a very simplified example of a conventional gyro.

-Theoretically, if a gyro starts spinning and is pointed in a specific direction, then it should not substantially change direction over time.
-Therefore, it is run in the hole and even though the case turns around it, the gyro is free to move and it stays pointing in the same direction.
+Theoretically, if a gyro starts spinning and is pointed in a specific direction, it should not substantially change direction over time.
+Therefore, it is run in the hole, and even though the case turns around, the gyro is free to move, and it stays pointing in the same direction.
 Since the direction in which the gyro is pointing is known, the direction of the wellbore can be determined by the difference between the orientation of the gyro and the orientation of the case containing the gyro.
 The orientation of the spin axis must be known before the gyro is run in the hole.
 This is called referencing the gyro.
-If the gyro is not referenced properly, the entire survey is off so the tool must be properly referenced before it is run in the hole for oil and gas wells.
+If the gyro is not referenced correctly, the entire survey is off, so the tool must be appropriately referenced before it is run in the hole for oil and gas wells.

-Another disadvantage of a conventional gyro is that it will drift with time causing errors in the measured azimuth.
-The gyro will drift due to system shocks, bearing wear, and the earth’s rotation.
+Another disadvantage of a conventional gyro is that it will drift with time, causing errors in the measured azimuth.
+The gyro will drift due to system shocks, bearing wear, and the Earth’s rotation.
 The gyro can also drift due to imperfections in the gyro.
-The imperfections can develop during the manufacturing or machining of the gyro, as the exact center of the mass is not in the center of the spin axis.
-The drift is less at the earth’s equator and higher at higher latitudes, near the poles.
+The defects can develop during the manufacturing or machining of the gyro, as the exact center of the mass is not in the center of the spin axis.
+The drift is less at the Earth’s equator and higher at higher latitudes near the poles.
 Generally, conventional gyros are not used at latitudes or inclinations above 70°.
-A typical drift rate for a conventional gyro is 0.5° per minute.
-The apparent drift caused by the earth’s rotation is corrected by applying a special force to the inner gimbal ring.
+A typical drift rate for a traditional gyro is 0.5° per minute.
+The apparent drift caused by the Earth’s rotation is corrected by applying a special force to the inner gimbal ring.
 The applied force depends upon the latitude where the gyro will be used.

-Because of these reasons, all conventional gyros will drift by certain amounts.
-Whenever a conventional gyro is run, the drift is monitored and the survey is adjusted for that drift.
-If either the reference or the drift is not properly compensated, the gathered survey data will be incorrect.
+Because of these reasons, all conventional gyros will drift by specific amounts.
+The drift is monitored whenever a traditional gyro is run, and the survey is adjusted for that drift.
+If the reference or the drift is not adequately compensated, the gathered survey data will be incorrect.

 Rate Integrating Or North-Seeking Gyro

-In order to prevent the shortcomings of the conventional gyro, a rate or north-seeking gyro was developed.
-A rate gyro and north-seeking gyro are essentially the same things.
-It is a gyro with only one degree of freedom as illustrated in Figure 8.
-The rate integrating gyro is used to determine true north.
-The gyro resolves the earth’s spin vector into its horizontal and vertical components.
-The horizontal component always points to true north.
+A rate or north-seeking gyro was developed to prevent the shortcomings of the conventional gyro.
+A rate gyro and a north-seeking gyro are essentially the same things.
+It is a gyro with only one degree of freedom, as illustrated in Figure 8.
+The rate integrating gyro is used to determine true North.
+The gyro resolves the Earth’s spin vector into horizontal and vertical components.
+The horizontal component always points to the true North.
 The need to reference the gyro is eliminated, which increases the accuracy.
-The latitude of the wellbore must be known because the earth’s spin vector will be different as the latitude varies.
+The latitude of the wellbore must be known because the Earth’s spin vector will be different as the latitude varies.

 A rate gyro will measure the angular velocity through an angular displacement.
-The rate integrating gyro measures the integral of the angular velocity (angular displacement) through an output angular displacement.
+The rate integrating gyro calculates the integral of the angular velocity (angular displacement) through an output angular displacement.

-Newer versions of the gyro can survey while moving but there are limitations.
-They do not have to remain stationary in order to get a survey.
-Total survey time can be decreased making the tool more cost-effective.
+Newer versions of the gyro can be surveyed while moving, but limitations exist.
+They do not have to remain stationary to get a survey.
+Total survey time can be decreased, making the tool more cost-effective.

 Ring Laser Gyro

 The ring laser gyro (RLG) uses a different type of gyro to determine the direction of the well.
-The sensor is comprised of three-ring laser gyros and three inertial grade accelerometers mounted to measure the X, Y, and Z-axis.
+The sensor comprises three-ring laser gyros and three inertial-grade accelerometers mounted to measure the X, Y, and Z axes.
 It is more accurate than a rate or north-seeking gyro.
-The survey tool does not have to be stopped to take a survey so surveys are quicker.
-However, the outside diameter of the ring laser gyro is 5 1/4 inches, which means this gyro can only run in a 7” and larger casing (check our casing design guide).
-It can’t be run through a drill string, whereas, a rate or north-seeking gyro can be run through drill string or smaller diameter tubing strings.
+The survey tool does not have to be stopped to take a survey, so surveys are quicker.
+However, the outside diameter of the ring laser gyro is 5 1/4 inches, which means this gyro can only run in a 7″ and larger casing (check our casing design guide).
+It can’t be run through a drill string, whereas a rate or north-seeking gyro can be run through a drill string or smaller diameter tubing strings.

-If the RLG is stationary (not rotating) with respect to its central axis, the relative phase of the two beams is constant and the detector output is constant.
-If the RLG is rotated about its central axis, the clockwise and counter-clockwise beams will experience opposing doppler shifts, one will increase in frequency and the other will decrease in frequency.
+If the RLG is stationary (not rotating) concerning its central axis, the relative phase of the two beams is constant, and the detector output is consistent.
+If the RLG is rotated about its central axis, the clockwise and counter-clockwise beams will experience opposing Doppler shifts; one will increase in frequency, and the other will decrease in frequency.
 The detector will sense the difference frequency from which precise angular position and velocity can be determined.
 This is known as the Sagnac effect.

 Inertial Grade Gyro

-The most accurate survey instrument in oil and gas field is the inertial grade gyro often called the Ferranti tool.
-It is the full navigation system as adapted from aerospace technology.
+The most accurate survey instrument in the oil and gas field is the inertial grade gyro, often called the Ferranti tool.
+It is the entire navigation system as adapted from aerospace technology.
 Because of the highest accuracy of this gyro, most survey tools are compared with it to determine their respective accuracies.
-The tool uses three rate gyros and three accelerometers mounted on a stabilized platform.
+The device uses three rate gyros and three accelerometers mounted on a stabilized platform.

-The system measures the change in direction of the platform and the distance it moves.
+The system measures the change in direction of the platform (platform rigs) and the distance it moves.
 It not only measures the inclination and direction of the well but also determines the depth.
 It does not use the wireline depth.
 However, it has an even bigger dimension of 10⅝ inch OD.
-As a result, it can only be run in casing sizes of 13 3/8” and larger.
+As a result, it can only be run in casing sizes of 13 3/8″ and larger.

-Drift is the rotation of the outer gimbal because of the Earth’s rotation sensed and imperfections of the system.
-Drift is expressed in (degrees per hr) and can be range from 10 to 100 (°/hr).
+The Drift is the rotation of the outer gimbal because of the Earth’s rotation sensed and imperfections of the system.
+Drift is expressed in (degrees per hour) and can range from 10 to 100 (°/hr).